SJTU-DMTai/MASTER/README.md

 - Daily Z-score normalization is a common practice in Qlib to standardize the labels for stock price forecasting.
 To mitigate the difference between a normal distribution and groundtruth distribution, we filtered out 5\% of most extreme labels in training.
 Note that the reported RankIC compares the output ranking with the groundtruth, whose value is not affected by the label normalization.

 ## Cite
-If you use the data or the code, please cite our work! :smile: An ArXiv preprint version is coming soon!
+If you use the data or the code, please cite our work! :smile: